djipco/hpgl/README.md

 // 'browser-serialport'.
 var SerialPort = require("browser-serialport").SerialPort;

-// Import this library's Plotter object. var Plotter = nw.require("../src/hpgl.js").Plotter;
+// Import the Plotter object from the library var Plotter = nw.require("../src/hpgl.js").Plotter;

 // Prepare a transport to be used by the Plotter object (3rd argument must be 'false' so no
 // connection attempt is made automatically). var transport = new SerialPort("/dev/tty.usbserial", {}, false);

-// Instantiate the PLotter object. var plotter = new Plotter();
+// Instantiate the Plotter object. var plotter = new Plotter();

-// Assign a listener for the 'ready' event anc connect to the physical device. plotter
+// Assign a listener for the 'ready' event and connect to the physical device. plotter
   .on("ready", onReady)
   .connect(transport);